flyingnobita/0xparc_intro_book_workbook/README.md

 ### Dependencies

-This project's dependcies are managed by [Poetry](https://python-poetry.org/).
+This project's dependencies are managed by [Poetry](https://python-poetry.org/).

 #### Install Poetry (if not already installed)